Probing Gravitational Quantum Field Theory through Polarization Fingerprints of Gravitational Waves: Results in GQFT

-The detector response depends on the relative orientation between the detector arm and the GW source, length changes can better describe the signal.
+The detector response depends on the relative orientation between the detector arm and the GW source; length changes provide a convenient description of the signal.
 This allows us to separately analyze the responses to plus, cross, and breathing polarization modes over a one-year observation period, and to quantify the differences between GR and GQFT predictions.

 Given the vast disparity in timescales—the source's characteristic period being on the order of seconds, while the response function's period is on the order of years—the resulting signal in the time domain is highly oscillatory.
 We employ conventional time-frequency analysis methods for signal extraction.
 As the chirp signal in this context is nearly monochromatic, we can effectively analyze the distinctions between different gravitational theories by plotting a slice of the corresponding spectrogram.